largehadroncollider/lhcSiteSource/content/meshtastic.md

 1. Meshtastic device

 You can either build your own device using the open source hardware and software, or you can buy a pre-built device.
-We recommend the **Heltec Lora V3**, or the **Lilygo T3-S3 or T-Beam Supreme**.

 Any board with an **ESP32-S3** and an **SX1262 LoRa radio** should work, check the [Meshtastic Suported Hardware](https://meshtastic.org/docs/hardware/devices/) for other options.

+On the ESP32-S3 based devices, we recommend the **Heltec Lora V3**, or the **Lilygo T3-S3 or T-Beam Supreme**.
+On the nRF52 based devices, we recommend the **Lilygo T-Echo**.

+The two main differences between ESP32-S3 and nRF52 based devices are nRF52 devices have a longer battery life but lack WiFi.

 You can buy the devices from online retailers like AliExpress or Amazon.

-***Keep in mind that devices using the original ESP32 are getting deprecated by Meshtastic and may not work with the latest firmware, so we recommend to get a device with an ESP32-S3.***
+***Keep in mind that devices using the original ESP32 are getting deprecated by Meshtastic and may not work with the latest firmware, so we suggest to get a device with an ESP32-S3.***

 2. Battery

-Depending on the node you choose, you will need a battery to power the device, find a compatible battery that fits your needs, 18650 batteries or flat LiPo batteries are common choices.
+Depending on the node you choose, you will need a battery to power the device, find a compatible battery that fits your choice of node, 18650 batteries or flat LiPo batteries are common choices.

 3. USB cable